Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Advertising and Personalization Platforms

 This category includes tools that execute the activation part of ABM strategy.
 They run targeted programmatic advertising campaigns and personalize website content for visitors from target accounts.
+These tools are most effective when fed high-quality account lists from a data platform; the targeting is only as good as the underlying data.

 Sales Intelligence and Engagement Platforms